What to Do With Leftover Canned Pumpkin

 Pumpkin Cream Cheese Brownies / Photo by Cheyenne Cohen / Katie Workman / themom100.com

-So many things to say about pureed pumpkin.
-It’s a wonderful canned pantry item, simple, with one ingredient and one ingredient only (make sure you don’t buy spiced pumpkin pie filling, which is a different product!).
-It saves a whole lot of work, as cooking and pureeing a fresh pumpkin, while delicious, is a bit of a time commitment.
-Canned pumpkin lasts forever (well for months and months, anyway).
-And it’s super versatile.
+Buying canned pumpkin saves a whole lot of work, as cooking and pureeing a fresh pumpkin, while delicious, is a bit of a time commitment.
+Canned pumpkin lasts for months and months, and it’s super versatile and useful in many delicious pumpkin recipes.

 Pumpkin Cream Cheese Brownies / Photo by Cheyenne Cohen / Katie Workman / themom100.com